 Robert Accordino is a physician, social entrepreneur, researcher, musician, and advocate.
-He has carried out significant advocacy work on behalf of children and adults with developmental conditions in the United States, United Kingdom and Australia.
+He has carried out significant advocacy work on behalf of children and adults with developmental conditions in the United States, United Kingdom and Australia and is a passionate champion of mental health parity for children and adults in our nation.
 In 2007, he was honored for service to individuals with autism and their families by Cherie Blair, wife of Former Prime Minister Tony Blair.

 Robert founded Music for Autism as a first year medical student and served as executive director until he graduated from medical school.
 During his tenure, the charity’s fully subsidized programs spread nationwide, from Boston to Los Angeles.

-Robert is the recipient of several grants and awards including a Rotary Ambassadorial Scholarship, a research grant from the Bailey Thomas Charitable Trust in the United Kingdom, a grant from the Arnold P. Gold Foundation, the Eugene J. Collins Memorial Scholarship for medical school, an Overseas Research Studentship in the United Kingdom, the Sigma Xi Prize for Excellence in Research at Princeton University, the Spirit of Princeton Award for service to fellow students, and the Medical Society of the State of New York Community Service Award.
+Robert is the recipient of several grants and awards including the Secretary of Defense Medal for Outstanding Public Service (2017), the Star Family Prize for Excellence in Advising at Harvard College (2016), the Laughlin Fellowship (2015), New Yorker of the Week (2014), a Rotary Ambassadorial Scholarship (2003), a research grant from the Bailey Thomas Charitable Trust in the United Kingdom (2004), a grant from the Arnold P. Gold Foundation (2008), the Eugene J. Collins Memorial Scholarship for medical school (2007), the Sigma Xi Prize for Excellence in Research at Princeton University (2003), the Spirit of Princeton Award for service to fellow students (2002), and the Medical Society of the State of New York Community Service Award (2011).
 His written work regularly appears in The Huffington Post where he is a blogger on medicine and social justice.